dbfranzosi/gargula/README.md

   * Mind's **memories** are based on an interaction network [1].
   * Decision policy is based on a Deep Reinforcement Learning (DRL) [2] algorithm.
   * Learning happens during HV life span with DRL and by other HVs teachings.
+  * The main technologies used are: PyTorch [3] for the DNN training, Dash/Plotly [4] for Web app visualization.

   #### Instructions